Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Summary

-The extended stellar disc accounts for approximately 13--26\% of the total mass in old stars, a higher fraction than typically predicted by cosmological simulations for the ex-situ component, although such simulations also allow for accreted fractions up to 100\% in some cases.
+The extended stellar component accounts for approximately 13--26\% of the total mass in old stars, a higher fraction than typically predicted by cosmological simulations for the ex situ component, although such simulations also allow for accreted fractions of up to 100\% in some cases.

-\item Our \Euclid data provide unprecedented depth and spatial resolution over a wide field-of-view, far surpassing all previous studies of IC\,10.
-They showcase the transformative impact of deep, wide-field, space-based imaging for studies of nearby galaxies, which will fully flourish in the coming years as subsequent \Euclid data releases enable homogeneous analyses across large galaxy samples, and as the Roman Space Telescope begins scientific operations.

 \end{itemize}